aofarrel/covstats-wdl/README.md

 # covstats-wdl
 [![WDL 1.0 shield](https://img.shields.io/badge/WDL-1.0-lightgrey.svg)](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md)  [![Docker Repository on Quay](https://quay.io/repository/aofarrel/goleft-covstats/status "Docker Repository on Quay")](https://quay.io/repository/aofarrel/goleft-covstats)

-A WDLized version of [goleft](https://github.com/brentp/goleft) covstats functions.
+A WDLized and Dockerized version of [goleft](https://github.com/brentp/goleft) covstats functions.

 *covstats.wdl* runs covstats on an array of bam or cram files.
 For bam files, the user can also specify bai files to skip the `samtools index`ing step and allow for faster completion.
-The result is a text file that prints the filename, read length, and coverage of every input file, then the average coverage and read length for the entire array of inputs.
+The result is a text file, `reports.txt`, that prints the filename, read length, and coverage of every input file, then the average coverage and read length for the entire array of inputs.
 However, all covstats entries are also reported as `this.txt` in each shard's working directory, which can assist in gaining more statistics or debugging (see Limitations).

+*checker.wdl* is the checker workflow for covstats.wdl and draws upon a truth file in the debug folder.
+Note that because the order which scattered processes go through input files can vary depending on platform, and that order influcences the order that outputs appear in the final output, reports.txt, so the checker workflow will attempt sort everything including the header line in alphabetical order.
+A non-sorted output will be included in the execution directory, although exactly where will depend on your platform.
+On Terra, in the Job Manager page, you can find it in the Job Manager page.
+On List View you will see the third step, report, and the non-sorted output will be listed as the output of that task.

 For more WDLs from goleft, see [goleft-wdl](https://github.com/aofarrel/goleft-wdl/blob/main/README.md).